Major Facts about Fela Kuti (1938-1997)

 Fela Kuti changed his name from Ransome to Anikulapo because he was of the view that his birth name was a slave name that prevents him from becoming a master of his own destiny.
 His new name Anikulapo translates to “He who puts death in his pouch”.

 He was an infamous practitioner of polygamy, having married more than 27 women in his lifetime.
 His first marriage was to to Remilekum (Remi) Taylor in 1960.
-The marriage brought forth children like Femi, Yeni and Sola.
+The marriage brought forth many children, including Femi, Yeni and Sola.

 Fela Kuti was highly critical of the authoritarian regime of then-military ruler Muhammadu Buhari (currently Nigeria’s president), calling him out as an insane man who was drunk on power.